bgctw/DistributionFits.jl/docs/src/index.md

 ## Fit to mean and uncertainty parameter
-For bayesian inversion it is often required to specify a distribution given the expected value (the predction of the population value) and a desciption of uncertainty of an observation.
+For bayesian inversion it is often required to specify a distribution given the expected value (the predction of the population value) and a description of uncertainty of an observation.

 ```@docs